NaderNasr/art/README.md

   ```192.168.0.1```

   Make sure you're connected to the same wifi thats connected on your machine.
-        Add the IP address to your phone's web browser following the port number
+        Add the IP address to your phone's web browser following the port number.

   ```:3000```